-This list will be used by the Course Director, teaching faculty and administrators to inform you of day-to-day developments and course news.
+This list will be used by the Course Director, teaching faculty and administrators to inform you of day-to-day developments, course news, special events and opportunities.

 All our email communication with you will be through your Oxford email address.
 We do not add non-Oxford University email addresses to this mailing list.
 If you use another email address, please make sure your Oxford email is forwarded to your mailer.